edgedb/edgedb/docs/edgeql/ddl/props.rst

 There are three forms of ``CREATE PROPERTY``, as shown in the syntax synopsis above.
 The first form is the canonical definition form, the second form is a syntax shorthand for defining a :ref:`computable property <ref_datamodel_computables>`, and the third is a form to define an abstract property item.
 The abstract form allows creating the property in the specified :eql:synopsis:`<module>`.
-Concrete link forms are always created in the same module as the containing object or link.
+Concrete property forms are always created in the same module as the containing object or property.

 .. _ref_eql_ddl_props_syntax: